 - How long will it take?

 Well, it will be a lengthy process.
 So, if you have plans to take your car across the border after Brexit, you should apply for Green Card now.
 On an average, insurers advise to apply for Green Card minimum 1 month in advance of your travel.
 With Brexit round the rounder, there will be rush in the application for Green Card.
-Thus, if you have to travel somewhere just after March 29, apply for the certificate as soon as possible.
-However, some of our insurers are only allowing clients access to Green Cards after 14th March 2019.
+Thus, if you have to travel somewhere a no-deal Brexit, apply for the certificate as soon as possible.

 - How much does it cost?